 As a result of the uncertainty and changes your retirement investment planning needs will also change.

-Before getting too involved in the details it is important to have an overall view of where and when the various retirement investment options can be used.
+Before getting too involved in the details it is important to have an overall view of where and when the various retirement investment options can and should be used.
 These will differ based on how close you are to retirement and how close you are to your retirement goals.

 Certain primary elements need to be understood before deciding on which retirement investments are a best fit.
 There are two basic schools of thought about retirement investing.